Currents on cusped hyperbolic surfaces and denseness property: Introduction

 for the boundary at infinity, $\partial^\infty \tilde{\gS}$, of the universal cover $\tilde{\gS}$ of $\gS$.
 Note that an element of $\partial_2^\infty \tilde{\gS}$ corresponds to an unoriented geodesic line on $\tilde{\gS}$.
 We endow the space $\GC(\gS)$ of geodesic currents on $\gS$ with the weak-$\ast$ topology.

 For each closed geodesic $\gamma$ on $\gS$, we can define a counting geodesic current $\eta_\gamma$ by considering all the lifts of $\gamma$ to $\tilde{\gS}$.
 We regard $c\eta_\gamma\ (c\in \RRR)$, which is called a rational geodesic current, as a weighted closed geodesic on $\gS$.
 When $\gS$ is compact, it has been proven in \cite{Bon86} that the set of rational geodesic currents on $\gS$ is a dense subset of $\GC(\gS)$.
 In this sense, we say that $\GC(\gS)$ has the denseness property (of rational geodesic currents).
-The denseness property plays a fundamental role in the study of geodesic currents.
+For a general hyperbolic surface $\gS$ we say that $\GC(\gS)$ has the denseness property if the set of rational currents, which is a weighted ``discrete'' measure corresponding to the $G$-obits of some point of $\partial_2^\infty \tilde{\gS}$, is a dense subset of $\GC(\gS)$ (see Definition \ref{def:rational}).

 However, when $\gS$ has cusps, it has not been proven that $\GC(\gS)$ has the denseness property.
 We remark that if $\gS$ has cusps, then a geodesic $\ell$ connecting two cusps, which is the projection of a geodesic line connecting two parabolic fixed points of $\partial^\infty \tilde{\gS}$, also induces a counting geodesic current $\eta_\ell$ similarly by considering all the lifts of $\ell$.